 |Salary (2014)||$57,180 annually (median salary for all arbitrators, mediators, and conciliators)|

 Sources: U.S. Bureau of Labor Statistics, State government websites, American Arbitration Association

 Step 1: Get a Bachelor's Degree

 Earning a bachelor's degree is the first step toward a career in arbitration.
-Prospective students might choose a major that can prepare them to acquire the legal or industry experience necessary for a career in this field.
+Prospective students might choose a major that can prepare them to acquire the legal or industry experience necessary for a career in this field; many arbitrators are highly experienced lawyers or business professionals who have extensive knowledge of a particular industry or body of law.
+Arbitration specialties include construction, real estate, insurance and labor relations.
 Relevant degrees could include business programs or those that prepare students for law school, such as political science, English or history majors.